 Cats have hair and fur for important reasons – it provides protection, warmth and helps with communication.
 The hairs also provide information about the cat’s environment, as they are very sensitive to touch.
 Because keeping its coat in perfect condition is very important, the cat has developed a barbed tongue for effective grooming and spends a large amount of time on this activity.
 Depriving a cat of its hair coat will have many detrimental consequences including exposing delicate skin to harmful ultraviolet light, and making skin injury much more likely.
 Because there is no hair on which to distribute the oil produced by the skin, the oil accumulates and can make it feel greasy, mark furniture or collect in the cat’s nail beds.
 Hairless cats have to be bathed on a regular basis.
 The skin may be prone to yeast infections and obviously the cats are susceptible to cold and to sunburn if they go outside.

-Health and welfare issues – other
+Health and welfare of short-legged cats

 We have limited the information about inherited disorders to those conditions that are known and proven to exist within a breed.
 For many breeders and many conditions, insufficient information may be available at this time to know whether any particular breed is necessarily free of any particular condition.